Allar/ue5-style-guide/README.md

 When joining an Unreal Engine 4 team one of your first questions should be "Do you have a style guide?".
 If the answer is no, you should be skeptical about their ability to work as a team.

+<a name="0.5"></a>
+### 0.5 Don't Break The Law

+Gamemakin LLC is not a lawyer, but please don't introduce illegal actions and behavior to a project, including but not limited to:

+* Don't distribute content you don't have the rights to distribute
+* Don't infringe on someone else's copyrighted or trademark material
+* Don't steal content
+* Follow licensing restrictions on content, e.g. attribute when attributions are needed

 <a name="toc"></a>
 ## Table of Contents